-Radiation Safety provides the radiological safety training, professional guidance, and technical support necessary to establish and implement an effective radiation safety program at the University of Iowa.
+Radiation Safety provides the technical support necessary, Professional guidance, and radiation safety training and to establish and implement an effective radiation safety program at the University of Iowa.
 Technical support includes safety evaluations, radiation monitoring, environmental and personnel dose assessments, and radiological emergency and radioactive spill response.
 Professional guidance consists of evaluation of facilities, written guidelines, radiation monitoring equipment recommendations, laboratory surveys and program assessments, regulations interpretation, regulatory licensing and registration, and regulatory compliance and intervention.
 Safety training includes exposure and contamination control, risk assessment, and radiation monitoring instrumentation use.

 Principal Functions of Radiation Safety

 - Evaluates faculty applications for approval to use radioactive materials

 - Provides guidelines and protocols, conducts routine and investigative safety reviews and offers consultation and assistance to users

 - Registers radiation-generating devices and reviews facility shielding plans